kratss/waybar-sleek/README.md

 Introducing a feature-rich and unobtrusive Waybar configuration designed for seamless customization and effortless tweaking.
 This status bar enhances your desktop experience while maintaining a clean aesthetic.eful, unobtrusive waybar configuration designed to be easily tweaked and customized \

 # Animated
-Popular status bar options like swaybar and yambar, and most waybar configurations, don't communicate interactivity. should respond to mouse movements, providing a polished feel and enhancing discoverability.
+Popular status bar options like swaybar and yambar, and most waybar configurations, don't communicate interactivity.
+Good UX design responds to mouse movements, providing a polished feel and enhancing discoverability.
 Experience the difference with animated elements that react to your interactions.

 <video controls="" src="/krats/waybar-sleek/raw/branch/master/docs/demonstration.webm">
 	<strong>Your browser does not support the HTML5 "video" tag.</strong>